hanng00/cosmos/docs/product-spec.md

 # Why

 Brands and creators live or die by their ability to stay visible and relevant, but creating short, polished social content is expensive and slow.
-The routine of turning an article, blog post or page into shareable social creative requires people who know storytelling, design and motion — a luxury most small teams don’t have.
-Cosmos exists to change that by converting a single website URL into an immediate, on-brand content output: a compact sequence of high-quality images and captions that are ready to publish or stitch into a short video.
-The goal is to give users a clear, credible win in minutes so they feel the product’s value instantly and come back because it continually helps them publish better, faster.
+Most teams lack the time and motion/design skills to repeatedly turn articles and pages into on-brand visuals.
+Cosmos solves this by centering the workflow on the Brand: users create a Brand (voice, style, presets) once, then generate consistently on-brand visuals from any source URL in minutes.
+We optimize for quick, credible wins and a reusable brand library so creators publish better, faster, and stay consistent across posts and campaigns.

 # How

-Cosmos uses LLM-driven agents as the creative engine.
-When a user pastes a URL, a chain of steps runs automatically: the page is scraped and summarized, the LLM writes short narration and caption candidates that match the brand voice, and image models generate a handful of visual panels (hero images, illustrative frames, excerpt callouts) that pair with those captions.
-The platform stitches metadata and assets into a coherent sequence of images + caption tracks stored in S3 and surfaced in the browser.
-The UI focuses on a single, fast path: minimal brand setup, paste a URL, tap **Generate**, and watch the system produce a high-quality image set.
-Crucially, we optimize perceived speed by streaming intermediate results (first images, key captions) as they become available so the user sees progress and gets an early preview before the whole job completes.
+Cosmos uses LLM-driven agents with a brand-first flow.
+The user selects or creates a Brand, pastes a URL, and a brand-scoped Job is created.
+The pipeline scrapes the page, summarizes it, generates brand-aligned captions, and produces images that match the Brand’s style.
+Assets and metadata are stitched into a coherent sequence stored in S3 under the Brand.
+The UI follows a single fast path: minimal brand setup, paste a URL, tap **Generate**.
+We optimize perceived speed with streaming: partial results (first captions/thumbnails) arrive via events so users see progress and an early preview before the full set completes.

 # What

-Cosmos is a web app that converts a website URL into a branded content package composed of a small set of images and matching captions, with tools to preview, tweak, save and download.
-The MVP delivers: auth and lightweight brand setup; a one-click URL → generate experience; LLM-produced narration/caption suggestions; model-generated images (text→image / img→img variants); a preview and inline caption editor; and exportable image assets.
-The product deliberately excludes — for MVP — direct posting automation, multi-source connectors, and long-form video rendering.
-Our immediate product promise: paste one URL and get an on-brand visual story in minutes.
+Cosmos is a web app that turns a URL into a Brand-scoped content package: a small set of images and matching captions with tools to preview, tweak, save, and download.
+The MVP delivers: auth and lightweight Brand setup; a one-click Brand → URL → generate flow; LLM-produced captions; model-generated images; a preview and inline caption editor; a Brand library of generated Reels; and exportable image assets.
+We deliberately exclude — for MVP — direct posting automation, multi-source connectors, and long-form video.
+The immediate promise: create a Brand once, paste a URL, and get an on-brand visual story in minutes.

 ---